Welcome to the Department of Safe and Drug Free Schools and Communities

 North East I.S.D.
 Safe and Drug-Free Schools Program

 The purpose of the NEISD Safe and Drug-Free Schools program is to provide a safe, disciplined, drug-free environment for students so they can learn and be successful.
-Our goal is to enhance student attitudes, behaviors and skills so they can achieve academic and social successful and be productive members of the community.
+Our goal is to enhance student attitudes, behaviors and skills so they can achieve academic and social success and be productive members of the community.
 Safe and Drug-Free Schools program efforts focus on helping connect all students to their school and community and helping them realize the contributions that they make are valuable.

 Principles of Effectiveness